linuxkit/linuxkit/docs/security.md

 "trusted boot-ready" and the team is already collaborating with cloud and hardware providers to make this a reality.

-## Incubating Next-generation Kernel Security
+## Incubating Next-generation Security Projects

 Since Moby is meant to only run containers and be secure, it is the perfect platform to incubate new (and potentially radical!) paradigms and strategies for securing the Linux kernel - allowing them to be used in production environments and attract